codemonsters/abercrombie/README.md

 ![Perfboard with components](images/perfboard_con_pulsadores_web.jpg)

 Prototype that uses a sensor shield.
-Plug & play assembly: zero soldering, the connections between the battery and the board used a standard power jack and the servos are directly connected to the sensor board using its own triple dupont female connector, no modifications needed).
+Plug & play assembly: zero soldering, the connections between the battery and the board used a standard power jack and the servos are directly connected to the sensor board using its own triple DuPont female connector, no modifications needed).

 ![Prototype using a sensor shield](images/prototipo_con_sensor_shield_web.jpg)